jcontrerasleyton/flight-prediction-api/README.md

 # Cloud based flight delay prediction API
 ## Description

-The **Flight Delay Prediction API** is a Rest API solution developed in Python, it exposes a machine learning model that has been trained to predict the probability of delays from flights landing or taking off from the Santiago de Chile Airport (SCL).
-This API is then automatically deployed to Google Cloud Platform (GCP) using Terraform.
+The Flight Delay Prediction API is a Rest API solution developed in Python.
+It exposes a machine learning model that has been trained to predict the probability of delays from flights landing or taking off from the Santiago de Chile Airport (SCL).
+This API is then automatically deployed to the Google Cloud Platform (GCP) using Terraform.

 ---